gray1117/1-startup/README.md

 # 1-startup
 not much to add!

-> Note: new version from readme branch
+added on browser> Note: new version from readme branch